Health effects of salt

 The health effects of salt are the conditions associated with the consumption of either too much or too little salt.
 Salt is a mineral composed primarily of sodium chloride (NaCl) and is used in food for both preservation and flavor.
 Sodium ions are needed in small quantities by most living things, as are chlorine ions.
 Salt is involved in regulating the water content (fluid balance) of the body.
 Both sodium and chlorine ions are used for electrical signaling in the nervous system, among other biological roles.

 Salt is usually high in ultra-processed and hyperpalatable foods.
 In 2020, the World Health Organization (WHO) recommended that adults consume no more than 5 g (just under a teaspoon) of salt per day, an amount providing about 2 g of sodium per day.
 The WHO further recommends that salt intake be adjusted for those aged 2 to 15 years old based on their energy requirements relative to those of adults.
 High sodium consumption (5 g or more of salt per day) and insufficient potassium intake (less than 3.5 g per day) have been linked to high blood pressure and increased risk of heart disease, stroke, and kidney disease.

 As an essential nutrient, sodium is involved in numerous cellular and organ functions.
 Several national health organizations recommend limiting sodium consumption to 2.3 g per day.
 However, some studies have found that sodium intake that is below 3 g per day (equivalent to about 7.5 g of salt) may increase the risk for cardiovascular disease and early death.
-The cardiovascular benefits of reducing salt consumption are similar to reductions in obesity, cholesterol, and tobacco use.
+The cardiovascular benefits of reducing salt consumption are similar to population-wide reductions in obesity, cholesterol, and tobacco use.